2012 United States Senate election in Maine

-The 2012 United States Senate election in Maine was held on November 6, 2012, alongside a presidential election, other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.
+The 2012 United States Senate election in Maine was held on November 6, 2012, alongside a presidential election, other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.
 Despite initially declaring her candidacy and being considered the favorite, popular incumbent Republican U.S. Senator Olympia Snowe unexpectedly decided to retire instead of running for reelection to a fourth term.

 Independent former governor Angus King won the open seat with 52.9% of the vote against Republican Charlie Summers and Democrat Cynthia Dill, carrying all 16 of Maine's counties.
-Following independent Connecticut Senator Joe Lieberman's retirement from the Senate in 2013, King became the second independent incumbent U.S. Senator, after Vermont's Bernie Sanders.
+Following independent Connecticut Senator Joe Lieberman's retirement from the Senate in 2013, King became the second independent incumbent U.S. senator, after Vermont's Bernie Sanders.
 This was the first U.S. Senate race in Maine since 1988 that was not won by a Republican.
 This was also the first Senate election in the state since 1854 not won by a Democrat or Republican.

 After being elected, King met with Democratic Leader Harry Reid and Republican Leader Mitch McConnell.
 He then decided to caucus with the Democratic Party.
-This effectively gave the Democrats a 55–45 Senate majority due to the other independent, Bernie Sanders of Vermont, caucusing with the Democrats as well.
+This effectively gave the Democrats a 55–45 Senate majority, due to Sanders caucusing with the Democrats as well.

 Background

 Incumbent Olympia Snowe won re-election to a third term in 2006 with 74.01% of the vote over Democrat Jean Hay Bright and independent Bill Slavick.
 Due to the unpopularity of some of Snowe's votes among conservative voters, namely for the American Recovery and Reinvestment Act of 2009 and initial support of the Patient Protection and Affordable Care Act, there was speculation that she would face competition in the 2012 Republican primary from more conservative challengers.
 The Tea Party Express had promised to aid in a primary against Snowe.
 There had also been speculation that Snowe would switch parties, though she has always denied this.
 By June 2011, Snowe had officially entered her name with signatures to run in the Republican primary, saying, she "would never switch parties".

-However, on February 28, 2012, Snowe announced that she would be retiring from the U.S. Senate at the end of her term, citing the "atmosphere of polarization and 'my way or the highway' ideologies has become pervasive in campaigns and in our governing institutions" as the reason for her retirement.
+However, on February 28, 2012, Snowe announced that she would be retiring from the U.S. Senate at the end of her term, citing the "atmosphere of polarization and 'my way or the highway' ideologies... pervasive in campaigns and in our governing institutions" as the reason for her retirement.
 Her announcement opened the door for candidates from all parties, creating a much more contested 2012 election.

 The primary election was held on June 12.